A paperfolding paradise

 The common system appears to have been that if you wanted to visit or become acquainted with someone you did not otherwise know you first left your visiting card with a servant at their home.
 The recipient could then decide whether to encourage or discourage a personal visit.

 So, for instance in Jane Austen's 'Northanger Abbey', written in 1803 but not published until 1817, Catherine Morland calls on Miss Tilney but is not admitted.
 'She reached the house without any impediment, looked at the number and inquired for Miss Tilney.
 The man believed Miss Tilney to be at home, but was not quite certain.
 Would she be pleased to send up her name?
 She gave her card.
 In a few minutes, the servant returned, and with a look which did not quite confirm his words, said he had been mistaken, for she was walked out.'
 In Sense and Sensibility, published in 1811, Jane Austen wrote 'the morning was chiefly spent in leaving cards at the houses of Mrs. Jenningss acquaintance to inform them of her being in town.'

-At some stage the habit developed of folding over one corner of a visiting card to show that you had delivered it in person rather than had it delivered by a servant.
+At some point, probably in the early to mid 19th Century, the habit developed of folding over one corner of a visiting card to show that you had delivered it in person rather than had it delivered by a servant.
 Many cards folded in this way have survived.
 It is worth noting, however, that this practice was not universal.

 At various times and in various places the folding of the corners, and the edges, of visiting cards developed into a code that could express much more than simply that a personal visit had been made.
 The details of this code seem to have varied from place to place and time to time.